reyesr/fullproof/README.md

 * Information can be found in the wiki: https://github.com/reyesr/fullproof/wiki
 * Bug reports and evolution requests can be reported at: https://github.com/reyesr/fullproof/issues

-## Examples
+## Example applications

+There are several examples that can be run online at http://reyesr.github.com/fullproof/ (see links at bottom).

-The `examples` directory contains several examples and a tutorial.
-To run the examples, you'll need to serve the example HTML and JS from a web server.
-There are a variety of ways you might do this.
-If you have [Twisted](http://twistedmatrix.com) installed, run the following in the top-level directory of the Fullproof repository:
+If you download the repo, you'll see the `examples` directory contains several examples and a tutorial.
+To run the examples locally, you'll need to serve the example HTML and JS from a web server.
+There are a variety of ways you might do
+this:

+* If you are using Chrome, you can start it with the `--allow-file-access-from-files` command-line option (so it can open the local files used to build the search indices).

+* If you're already running a local server, such as apache or nginx, put the repo somewhere the server can see it and visit the HTML files in the examples.

+* If you have [Twisted](http://twistedmatrix.com) installed, run the following in the top-level directory of the Fullproof repository:

         $ twistd -n web --path .

     and then visit http://localhost:8080/examples/colors/colors.html to see the colors example.
 You don't specifically need to use Twisted, any web server will do.
 Just make sure you make the top-level directory of the repo available to the server or the Fullproof JS files will not be found.

 ##Building